iliakan/javascript-book/en/02-browser/01-adding-script-html.md

 ..But, generally, a script can be put anywhere.

-When browser is rendering a HTML-page and meets <code>&lt;script&gt;</code> - it switches into javascript-mode, executes the code and after it continues with the rest of the page.
+When browser is rendering a HTML-page and meets <code>&lt;script&gt;</code> - it switches into JavaScript-mode, executes the code and after it continues with the rest of the page.

 ## Page rendering and `SCRIPT`

-The following example demonstrates how browser switches in-out javascript mode.
+The following example demonstrates how browser switches in-out JavaScript mode.

 [html run src="/assets/browser/script/rabbits.html" link][/html]